polyminer1/rhminer/README.md

 ## Developer Donation
 Default donation is 1%. <br>
 Donation is hardcoded in the binaries downloadable on gitgub.
 That is to recoup the 6 month it toke to R&D, develop, stabilize and optimize this miner and for the upcoming bug fixes and many upcoming optimizations. <br>
-To disable donation download and compile locally, then use the -disabledevfee option. <br>
+To disable donation download and compile locally, then use the -devfee option with chosen donation percentage.
+0 will disable the donation. <br>

 For direct donations:
   * Pascal wallet 529692-23